 Let’s Wrap it Up

 Rocks can give you a great canvas to use the perfect paint, hostas.
 The drought-tolerant perennial will be a low-maintenance pair to your rocks.
-They will grow tremendously and can live in parts of your; yard most flowers and vegetables will not grow.
-Take the opportunity to create your unique rock garden or spice up your yard with gravel mulch beds, but know that hostas are a great fit.
+Create your unique rock garden and do not forget that hostas in rock gardens are beautiful.